nickeldan/gear/README.rst

 from which you can select to determine how the capacity is expanded when needed.

-The first method, which is set by default when an array is initialized with **GEAR_INIT**, uses two **size_t** constants, both of which must be positive.
+The first method, which is set by default when an array is initialized with **GEAR_INIT**, uses two **unsigned int** constants, both of which must be positive.
 The first specifies an initial capacity.
 That is, it specifies what the capacity will be set to when the first item is appended to the array.
 The second constant specifies by how much the capacity will be increased when it is filled up.
 The default values of these constants are defined in gear/config.h.

 The second method uses a user-provided function pointer.
 Specifically,